Does the government offer any car insurance program for low-income drivers in Oregon?

 Farmers$976796A0.82.44

-Based on state-minimum coverage, we found that the cheapest car insurance company in Oregon is Oregon Mutual Insurance at an average rate of $445 a year.
+Based on state-minimum coverage, we found that Oregon Mutual Insurance is the top pick for cheap car insurance in Oregon, at an average rate of $445 a year.

 When you're working with a tight budget, price is the number one consideration.
 We gathered rates from car insurance companies in Oregon to find the cheapest options on average.